nehakdeshmukh/NehaKDeshmukh.github.io/README.md

 # Neha Deshmukh | Data Scientist
-Experienced Data Scientist with a strong math background and a passion for machine learning and deep learning.
-Skilled in predictive modeling, data processing, and machine learning algorithms.
-Proficient in Python and R and comfortable working with large datasets.
-Proven track record of delivering results-driven solutions to complex business problems.
+Data Scientist with 5+ years of expertise in advanced statistical techniques, machine learning algorithms, and data visualization.
+Proficient in Python and R for data manipulation and modeling.
+Strong track record of delivering actionable insights and driving data-driven decision-making.
+Passionate about leveraging data to fuel business growth and innovation.

 ## Technical Skills
 - `Python` `R` `C` `C#` `SQL` `PostgreSQL` `MongoDB` `Azure-Store` `CRATE DB` `CLI` `Git`